ICT4D-2022-Promotion/paperArch/README.md

   and verify that it

- * Runs Alfresco Content Service (ACS)
+ * Runs Alfresco Content Service (ACS) : responsible for the business logic side (java code) of alfresco, allowing the dynamization of data on share
- * Runs Alfresco Share
+ * Runs Alfresco Share : responsible for the front-end of the alfresco application
- * Runs Alfresco Search Service (ASS)
+ * Runs Alfresco Search Service (ASS) : responsible for the research module of alfresco
- * Runs PostgreSQL database
+ * Runs PostgreSQL database :
- * Deploys the JAR assembled modules
+ * Deploys the JAR assembled modules : executable files of our containers

 All the services of the project are now run as docker containers.
 The run script offers the next tasks: